Converting a Decimalto a Whole Number: A Step-by-Step Guide

 Use a Calculator or Spreadsheet

-Modern tools often have built‑in functions (e.g.,ROUND,ROUNDDOWN,ROUNDUP,MROUNDin Excel) that handle rounding automatically and reduce human error Less friction, more output.. -
+Modern tools often have built‑in functions (e.g.,ROUND,ROUNDDOWN,ROUNDUP,MROUNDin Excel) that handle rounding automatically and reduce human error The details matter here.
+Which is the point.. -

 Keep Track of Significant Figures